FoxDie12x/solitary-py-progs/README.txt

     User is asked for his b-day.
 Bday must be given in ISO 8601 format (yyyy-mm-dd).
 The program then displays the astrological sign of the user.

+6:  Password utility

+    This program should generate a random password for a user.
+The password's strength varies according to which rules should apply.
+The rules to apply will be set by user input.
+The following rules should be applicable:
+        - minimum and maximum length for the password
+        - whether the password should contain any letters, digits, or special chars
+        - the minimum number of each character type (letter, digit, special chars) and whether it should be unique chars
+        - uppercase, lowercase or both

+    The program should also be able to check a given password's strength.
+The password to check should be a string passed to a function.
+The password's strength is determined by:
+        - length of the password (0-8 = weak, 9-16 = medium, 17-higher = strong)
+        - whether there is a combination of letters, digits, and special chars (if only letters or digits = weak, if at least 2 char types = medium, if all character types present = strong)
+        - whether there is repetition of a character (the more repetition, the weaker)
+        - whether there is a sequence in characters (the stronger the sequence, the weaker)